marioportillohernaiz/Dijkstras_Algorithm/README.md

 # Dijkstras_Algorithm

 <p>In the following repository I explored dijkstra's algorithm and implemented it in java inside a grid.
 The grid contains a starting and goal position as well as any number of obstacles.
-The program efficiently calculates the shortest path from the given goal to a given starting position.
+The program efficiently calculates the shortest path from the given starting position to a given goal.
 Since the grid has cell-to-cell connectivity and equals traversal costs, it has no weighted edges.
 Underneath are examples of how the search is visualized.</p>
 <br>
 <p>S = staring position</p>
 <p>G = goal position</p>